facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 ### File system conventions

 Our goal is to make Docusaurus very **intuitive** to use.
-We added file system conventions, and creating a new Markdown file is often enough to create a new doc page.
+We added file system conventions, and adding a doc page is as easy as creating one Markdown file.

 ![CleanShot 2022-07-22 at 15 42 17](https://user-images.githubusercontent.com/749374/180451757-966fa1e6-9e60-4747-a986-d0a6d00bee58.png)